Have you made this Fanny Farmer Fudge recipe before? If not, you have to give it a try because it’s hard to beat!

 - Add remaining ingredients except nuts.

 - Beat well until thoroughly combined.
 This will be easiest with a hand mixer or KitchenAid stand mixer.
-Around 5 minutes.
+Beat for around 5-10 minutes, longer if doing it by hand.
 If you stop too soon the butter might separate.

 - Fold in nuts.